CommonScenes: Generating Commonsense 3D Indoor Scenes with Scene Graph Diffusion: More Qualitatives on Scene Generation

 \section{More Qualitatives on Scene Generation}

-We show more quantitative results in Figure.~\ref{fig:gen2},~\ref{fig:gen3}, and~\ref{fig:gen4} to illustrate that our method can achieve higher scene-object and object-object generation consistency.
-In terms of scene-object consistency, for example, in the living room scene in Figure.~\ref{fig:gen2}, scene graph input requires that Table 3 and Table 4 should stand close to each other.
-Graph-to-Box and Graph-to-3D fail to achieve the goal, which is also reflected in Table.3 and 4 in the main paper that these kinds of methods cannot handle such "close by" relation.
-Moreover, generated shapes should be realistic, while Layout-txt2shape can only randomly generate a lamp but cannot consider whether the real size matches the bounding box size in this scene, making it stretch too much to be unrealistic.
+We show more quantitative results in Figure.~\ref{fig:gen3}, and~\ref{fig:gen4} to illustrate that our method can achieve realistic generation, higher object-object and scene-object consistency.
+Generated shapes should be realistic, while Layout+txt2shape can only randomly generate a lamp but cannot consider whether the real size matches the bounding box size in Fig.~\ref{fig:gen3}, making it stretch too much to be unrealistic.
 In contrast to these methods, we can achieve every requirement in the scene.
-For the example of object-object consistency in Figure.~\ref{fig:gen2}, in the dining room, the other three methods cannot generate a suit of dining chairs, while our method can achieve the goal.
+For the example of object-object consistency in Figure.~\ref{fig:gen3}, in the dining room, the other three methods cannot generate a suit of dining chairs, while our method can achieve the goal.
+For the scene-object consistency, in the living room in Fig.~\ref{fig:gen4}, even though Graph-to-3D can generate consistent chairs, but they are not suitable with the table, e.g., incompatible height and unaligned orientation.